sethwhites/sethwhites.github.io/week2.md

 # Week 2: Laser Cutting

-This week I decided to grab a model online of a skeleton of a dinosaur.
+This week I decided to laser cut a CAD model of a dinosaur skeleton.
-I changed the sizing to make the slots fit the thickness of the wood I was using so it would fit snugly.
+I improved a lot with inkscape and fusion 360 because I had to change the size of the slots to fit the thickness of the wood I was using so it would fit snugly.

 ![lasercut@50x0](DINO_CUTOUT.jpg)
 ![DINO@300x0](DINO.jpg)